Skip to content

 Maintenance mode is a lightweight pause switch for scheduled axe work. sase axe maintenance enter --reason <text> writes ~/.sase/axe/maintenance.json with the reason, caller PID, and start timestamp.
 Each lumberjack checks that marker at the start of every tick; while it is active, the lumberjack records a cycle and skips the chop execution for that tick.

 Use maintenance mode before operations that temporarily make scheduled work unsafe or noisy, such as installing plugin updates, moving workspace directories, or running one-off cleanup. sase axe maintenance exit removes the marker. sase axe maintenance status exits 0 when active and 1 when inactive, so scripts can use it as a guard.
 The next lumberjack tick clears stale markers automatically when they are older than 24 hours, malformed, or owned by a PID that is no longer running.
+When Linux /proc identity data is readable, new markers also record the owner's process start identity and, when available, the boot ID.
+Those fields let SASE reject a stale marker after its PID has been recycled.

 State Directory